ilyasotkov/learning-kubernetes/docs/03-administration/README.md

 ## Set up human user access

+### Concepts

+GCP Project Owner, GCP Project Team Member

+Project Owner grants IAM roles to team member so that they can access the project's resources.

+### Cloud IAM

 We'll create the ability for our new teammate, Alice Doe, to get full access to Google Kubernetes Engine and to Google Kubernetes Engine Clusters.

 ```sh